 Threat Intelligence Tools

-As important as security threat intelligence is, analyzing all the relevant data manually would take a long time, and you’d probably miss something.
-Luckily, several security management tools can help with the task.
+As important as security threat intelligence is, analyzing all the raw data manually would take a long time, and you’d probably miss something.
+Luckily, there are security solutions currently on the market that can help with the task.

 SolarWinds® Security Event Manager is a great piece of tech for detecting and responding to security threats in enterprises of any size.
-On the front end, built-in threat intelligence feeds automatically identify potential bad actors and alert you to their presence in real time.
-With automated incident responses you can configure SEM to automatically block IPs, kill applications, or disable accounts when a possible threat is detected.
+On the front end, built-in threat intelligence feeds automatically identify potential threat actors and alert you to their presence in real time.
+With automated incident responses you can configure SEM to automatically block IP addresses, kill applications, or disable accounts when a possible threat is detected.

 Still, sometimes cyberattackers are successful and manage to get into your system.
 SEM makes post-attack analysis easy, with advanced search and forensic analysis options to help you unpack attacks for the investigative, response, or auditing purposes.